-The term Orthodoxy here means the correct way to glorify God and refers to the preservation of the original faith – established by the Lord Jesus Christ – by the Copts who, throughout the ages, defended the Old Creed against the numerous attacks aimed at it.
+The term Orthodoxy here means the correct way to glorify God and refers to the preservation of the original faith – established by the Lord Jesus Christ – by the Copts who, throughout the ages, defended the Old Creed against numerous attacks aimed at it.

-The Coptic Orthodox Church believes that the Holy Trinity: God The Father, God The Son, and God The Holy Spirit, are equal to each other in one unity; and that the Lord Jesus Christ is the only Savior of the world.
-Less changes have taken place in the Coptic Church than in any other church whether in the ritual or doctrine aspects and that the succession of the Coptic Patriarchs, Bishops, priests and Deacons has been continuous.
+The Coptic Orthodox Church believes that the Holy Trinity – God The Father, God The Son, and God The Holy Spirit – are equal to each other in one unity, and that the Lord Jesus Christ is the only Savior of the world.
+Less changes have taken place in the Coptic Church than in any other church, whether in ritual or doctrine, and the succession of Coptic clergy has been continuous since St. Mark.

-To learn more about the Coptic Orthodox Church, visit the official website of the Coptic Orthodox Diocese of the Southern United States or click here
+To learn more about the Coptic Orthodox Church, click here